jdanielue/holbertonschool-zero_day/0x03-git/README.md

-This project contains some stuff abou git
+Hi guys This project contains some stuff abou git